HELP SAVE OUR WILDLIFE, OUR ENVIRONMENT AND OUR CATS AS WELL!

 The extent to which cats are reported to catch prey is considerably lower for those cats which are securely contained within the home at night than for those able to go outside at will or those who are put outside against their will!

-Only 40% of domestic cats in Australia are contained at night* That's a large volume of cats running around every night - imagine the damage that these felines could do to the environment, our fauna and themselves.
+About 40% of domestic cats thought by their owners to be inside at noght, had actually been outside and have ranged over a 1 hectare area.
+That's a large number of cats running around every night - imagine the damage that these felines could do to the environment, our fauna and themselves.

 We urge all animal lovers and most especially cat lovers and owners to set a good example and keep your animals contained at night.